Skip to content

 The second option is to keep the policy output in the representation most useful for training and then implement the alignment in the ROS bridge node.
 That usually gives a cleaner separation between training-side design and deployment side adaptation, but it places more responsibility on the middleware layer to translate commands correctly and consistently.

-In the current LAV2 structure, the practical split is usually:
+In the LAV2 structure, the practical split is usually:

 • keep the policy output compatible with the training environment